BenjaminLouis/datascan/README.md

 # Package {datascan}

-The goal of datascan is to offer tools to perform the most important step of data analysis : exploratory data analysis.
+The goal of datascan is to offer tools to perform one of the most important step of data analysis : exploratory data analysis.
 Implemented functions return relevant statistics and graphics about variables present in a data table.

 ## Installation